julians1966/MB-600-Dynamics-365-Power-Platform-Solution-Architect/Instructions/Labs/LAB_01_ALM.md

 22. Job tasks should run and succeed.
 Click to open the job.

 23. Click on the **Artifact** link.
-    **Note:** If you do not see the artifacts, refresh the browser and it will appear.
+    **Note:** The artifcat link can be found by selecting **Agent job 1**.
+If you do not see the artifacts, refresh the browser and it will appear.

 24. Expand the **drop** folder and you should see the managed solution.